We Asked, You Answered: When Should We Call Something 'Racist'?

 I am a 28 year old black man, and the only people I know who shudder at the word racist are white folks.
 It's important to say that as we move forward because if we don't, we play this 'both sideism' in that it portrays reluctance to use the word 'racist' as something across all spectrums when, it's really to genuflect to white people."

 Got more thoughts about when to call something racist?
 We want to hear your thoughts.
-Email CodeSwitch@npr.org with the subject line, "The R-Word."
+Email CodeSwitch@npr.org with the subject line "The R-Word."

 General questions about race, identity and culture?
 Fill out this form.